Dry Needling Allows Faster Recovery by:

 Dry Needling eliminates restrictions caused by muscular trigger points.
 This allows muscles to work with less restriction.
 Exercising directly after treatment will reinforce movement patterns in a greater range of motion.
 This is critical in developing muscle memory.

-Watch this video to learn even more...
+video to learn even more...

 Sport Performance before Competition